grupo-avispa/semantic_navigation/README.md

 (*n*), an *inflation radius* which ressembles the robot's footprint, and a ROI described by a polygon as arguments and returns a list of goal poses.

+Also has a service to request the ROI name of a position.

 Usage
 =====

-Launch the service as follows:
+Launch the node as follows:
 ```
 roslaunch semantic_goals_generator semantic_goals_generator.launch
 ```

-You can send a service request as follows:
+You can send a service to request goals as follows:
 ```
 rosservice call /semantic_goals '{n: 1, roi_name: "livingroom"}'
 ```